hogbergmarkus/snaps/README.md

 - **React-infinite-scroll-component**: Since my API sends paginated data, this was helpful in

   setting up a continuous feed for the user.

+## Deployment

+This part describes the steps I took to deploy this React project.

+1. In package.json I added `"heroku-prebuild": "npm install -g serve",` in the scripts section.

+   Needed to serve this single page application on Heroku.

+2. Add a Procfile in the root-directory and add `web: serve -s build` inside.

+   Tells Heroku that this is a web process and to serve a our single page application.

+3. Go to [Heroku](https://www.heroku.com/) and sign in/register.

+4. Create a new app, choose a new name and select your region and click "create app".

+5. Go to the "Deploy" tab and connect to GitHub.

+6. Search for the repository to deploy, and click connect.

+7. Click "Deploy branch".